javacook/proxifier/README.md

         dog.setNice( hund.isLieb() );
     }

-Usually, this can be be achieved through a small refactoring.
-If this condition is hold the test could look like:
+Usually, this can be be achieved through a small refactoring (see <code>TypicalMapper</code> and <code>MapperRefactored</code> in test/java/com/javacook/proxifier/usage).
+If this condition is hold the test code could look like:

     @Test
     public void testMapper() {